ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 ----------------------------------------------

-Of course, until you start these steps, make sure the package have passed all tests and checkers before continue.
+Of course, until you start these steps, make sure the package have passed all tests and checkers before continuing.
 You must have accounts to both test and official PyPI website below along with be inserted as a maintainer in both.